Duncan Keith: Edmonton Oilers (2021–2022)

-At the end of June 2021, it was reported that Keith had requested a trade from the Blackhawks to Western Canada or the Pacific Northwest of the United States to be closer to his family (who live in Penticton, British Columbia) as he finished out his career.
+In late-June 2021, it was reported that Keith had requested a trade from the Blackhawks to Western Canada or the Pacific Northwest of the United States to be closer to his family (who live in Penticton, British Columbia) as he finished out his career.
 On July 12, Keith's sixteen season run with the Blackhawks came to an end when he, along with Tim Söderlund, were traded to the Edmonton Oilers in exchange for Caleb Jones and a conditional third-round pick in 2022.
 Keith left the Chicago organisation holding numerous distinctions, including the second most games played in team uniform, second most points by a blueliner (behind only Doug Wilson) and having led the team in ice time for every season he played.
 Oilers general manager Ken Holland's decision to trade for Keith was controversial, with many faulting the decision to agree to the trade without Chicago retaining any portion of Keith's salary against the salary cap.
-At the time of the trade, a number of analytical models rated Keith as one of the worst defencemen in the NHL.
+At the time of the trade, a number of analytical models rated Keith as one of the worst defencemen in the NHL from the previous abbreviated season.

-Despite the controversy, Keith was generally regarded as having performed solidly in his debut season in Edmonton, recording 1 goal and 20 assists in 64 games played, largely on the second pair.
+On February 9, 2022, in a 4–1 loss to his former team, the Chicago Blackhawks, Keith sustained a concussion as he lost his footing and slid into the boards, resulting in him missing the next nine games.
+Despite the skepticism from media prior to the season starting, Keith was generally regarded as having performed solidly in his debut season in Edmonton, recording one goal and 20 assists for 21 points in 64 games played, largely on the second pair.
 He spent much of the second half of the season partnered with Evan Bouchard, who credited him as a valuable mentor.
-The Oilers finished the season second in the Pacific Division, advancing into the 2022 Stanley Cup playoffs.
-The team defeated the Los Angeles Kings and the Calgary Flames in the first two rounds, meeting the Colorado Avalanche in the Western Conference Finals before being defeated in four games.
+The Oilers finished the season second in the Pacific Division, advancing into the 2022 playoffs.
+The team defeated the Los Angeles Kings and the Calgary Flames in the first two rounds, meeting the top seeded and eventual Stanley Cup Champion Colorado Avalanche in the Western Conference Finals before being defeated in a four game sweep.

-Following the end of the season, the Oilers reportedly asked Keith to clarify by July 1, 2022 whether he intended to play another season or retire.
+Following the end of the season, the Oilers reportedly asked Keith to clarify by July 1, 2022, whether he intended to play another season or retire.
 Keith officially announced his retirement on July 12.